bbgdzxng1/interlace-detection-test-patterns/README.md

 ### MJPEGTools' mpeg2enc

-[mpeg2enc](https://sourceforge.net/projects/mjpeg/files/mjpegtools/2.2.1/) claims to be a _"heavily enhanced derivative of the MPEG Software Simulation Group's MPEG-2 reference encoder"_
+[mpeg2enc](https://sourceforge.net/projects/mjpeg/files/mjpegtools/2.2.1/) describes itself as a _"heavily enhanced derivative of the MPEG Software Simulation Group's MPEG-2 reference encoder"_
-- mpeg2enc supports pulldown; FFmpeg's mpeg2video encoder does not and thus FFmpeg requires dgpulldown.
+- mpeg2enc supports pulldown; FFmpeg's mpeg2video encoder does not and thus FFmpeg requires a second pass with dgpulldown.
-- mpeg2enc produces a 3:2 pulldown pattern, in line with dgpulldown and x264 standalone and FFmpeg's 'pulldown=pattern=32' hard telecine.
+- mpeg2enc produces a classical 3:2 pulldown pattern, in line with dgpulldown, x264 standalone encoder and FFmpeg's 'pulldown=pattern=32' hard telecine filter.
 - mpeg2enc is limited to a maximum of two B frames.
-- It is noted that the VBV Buffer Size `--video-buffer` is defined in KB, wheras with FFmpeg it is defined in bits.
-The DVD maximum is understood to be 1835008 bits (FFmpeg's mpev2video) == 224KB (mpeg2enc)
+- It is noted that in mpeg2enc, the VBV Buffer Size `--video-buffer` is defined in KB, wheras with FFmpeg it is defined in bits.
+The DVD maximum is understood to be 1835008 bits == 224KB
-- mpeg2enc will produce WARN with both `frame-rate 1 --3-2-pulldown` and `frame-rate 4 --3-2-pulldown`
+- mpeg2enc will produce WARN with both `frame-rate 1 --3-2-pulldown` (24000/1001 == ntsc-film) and `frame-rate 4 --3-2-pulldown` (30000/1001 == ntsc).
-- speed is improved with `--multi-thread 4`
+- Speed is improved with `--multi-thread 4`
 - Non-linear quantization is automatically enabled when the output is MPEG-2
 - Supports field encoding (if you desire)
 - The templates (aka mpeg2enc "formats") seem to use alternate_scan by default, even on progressive frames.
 LI & DREW in Fundamentals of Multimedia state that alternate_scan is preferable for interlaced frames with fast motion.
 HASKELL, PURI and NETRAVALI in Digital Video: An introduction to MPEG-2 state the alternate scan often gives better compression for interlaced video when there is significant motion.